-A wide range of jerseys, ponte di roma, french terry, stretch cotton, scuba, stretch crepe, sweatshirting & sport jersey fabrics personally handpicked for your next sewing project.
+A wide range of jerseys, ponte di roma, french terry, scuba & sweatshirting fabrics personally handpicked for your next sewing project.

 Each listing will explain how much stretch the fabric has and whether it has a good recovery.
 Knit fabrics either have a 2 way stretch meaning it only stretches on the crossgrain (selvedge to selvedge) or a 4 way stretch meaning it stretches on the grain and across the grain.
 Your dressmaking pattern will state how much stretch your fabric needs to have.

-Jersey is the most common type of knit fabric and is usually lightweight and has a lovely drape.
+Jersey is the most common type of knit fabric, and they vary in weight and drape.
 They can be made out of viscose, polyester or cotton.

 French Terry has a soft looped back and is lighter and softer than traditional sweat shirting fabric.